 Hello and welcome to my website.
-I’m so happy you found me, Linda Covella, author of middle grade and young adult books.
+I’m so happy you found me, Linda Covella, author of books for kids and teens.
 Please take some time to browse.

 Thanks for stopping by.
 Please leave a comment if you’d like.
 I’d love to hear from you!